HomeAbout UsBusinessPersonalNews & ArticlesContactReceived a debt collection letter?Download our 'Income and Expenditure' form here

 Kamal is routinely instructed to deal with matters concerning children, whether this be to secure financial provision for them or to determine their living arrangements (in this Jurisdiction or abroad).

-In all cases, Kamal always seeks to resolve disputes in the most amicable way possible, and to ensure his clients are fully aware of their options from the outset, where possible.
-Kamal also seeks to take the adversarial nature out of what is often a stressful and difficult experience.
-As a member of Resolution, Kamal is committed to helping his clients resolve their issues in a constructive way.
+In all cases, Kamal always seeks to resolve disputes in the most amicable and cost effective way possible, and to ensure his clients are fully aware of their options from the outset, where possible.

 Notable Cases:

-• Assisting in the landmark case of Gohil v Gohil [Gohil v Gohil [2014] EWCA Civ 274 (13 March 2014)] whilst a trainee solicitor, in which the husband sought to overturn the High Court’s decision to allow the wife’s application to set aside a Consent Order, concluding their financial remedy proceedings in 2004.
+• Assisting in the case of Gohil v Gohil [Gohil v Gohil [2014] EWCA Civ 274 (13 March 2014)] whilst a trainee solicitor, in which the husband sought to overturn the High Court’s decision to allow the wife’s application to set aside a Consent Order, concluding their financial remedy proceedings in 2004.

 Client Feedback